sugi-chan/pendragon/README.md

 ## TODO

-- make a document or something to show to how configure the repo
+- make a document or something to show to how configure the repo since there is a good bit of 1 time manual work.

-- clean up code stylistically and refactor parts of it to make it cleaner
+- clean up code stylistically and refactor parts of it to make it cleaner.

-- add more documentation on how to do things like setup a `battle plan`
+- add more documentation on how to do things like setup a `battle plan`.